ConduceInc/mock_cmxgen/README.md

 # mock_cmxgen
-Scripts to generate location data for entities to upload to Conduce for DHL project.
+Scripts to generate location data for entities to upload.